3 years full-time (plus optional placement year)

 By combining two distinctive but intertwined subjects, you’ll gain a deep understanding of education and learn to evaluate evidence, think critically and craft arguments - attributes valued by potential employers.
 You'll also get to tailor your degree to your interests and use your skills to carry out research in an area you’re passionate about.

 The course progresses from broad to specialist topics and comprises an equal number of Sociology and Education modules.
 As you progress you'll focus your studies, choosing optional modules to develop your expertise.
 In your final year you'll undertake independent research leading to a 10,000-word dissertation.

-Our teaching is led by our research, covering real-world issues on a wide range topics including equality, gender and sexuality, race, health, the body, education and society, psychological aspects of education, special educational needs and children’s fiction.
+Our teaching is led by our research, covering real-world issues on a wide range of topics including equality, gender and sexuality, race, health, the body, education and society, psychological aspects of education, special educational needs and children’s fiction.

 In the first year you'll study four core modules which introduce key aspects of sociology and education.